exphert/Scripts/_how-to-use-for-discord.md

+> [!NOTE]
+> This does not works in browser for quests which require you to play a game!
+Use the [desktop app](https://discord.com/download) to complete those.

 ### Open devtools in you discord app, with CTRL + SHIFT + i (if not work, follow this step below)
 ```
 1. Navigate to the Discord settings folder: